denoland/std/agents/hamr.md

 NOT provide a description of your thinking.
 IF you choose to return a mermaid diagram as part of your response then ALWAYS give a brief summary as well.

+You are responsible for generating all required IDs, so make sure PK and FK constraints are honoured and displayed.

 Remember that comments in an erDiagram must be as shown:

 erDiagram